tea-ok/dotfiles/README.md

 This installs chezmoi (if needed), clones this repo, and applies the dotfiles.
 The bootstrap scripts then run automatically to set up the rest of the environment.

-No GitHub authentication is required — this repo is public.

 ## What the bootstrap installs

 | Component | Notes |